 - This is another big issue that some online providers have.
 If the provider does not have a guarantee to ensure that the divorce paperwork is updated and the state will accept them, run the other way.
 This is a big no-no in this industry, so make sure that there is a guarantee because states change things all the time.

 - This is much easier to figure out because you can simply do a search for the company name and the word review behind it, and you will get a great idea of how good a company is.
 This seems like a no-brainer but so many people skip this step and find themselves with a crappy service.

 - Divorce is a legal procedure and, more precisely, a lawsuit brought by one spouse against the other.
 Although an attorney is not a requirement for divorce, legal counsel may be advisable in more complicated divorces.

 - In most jurisdictions, you must file a Petition for Divorce (or similar form) along with supporting documents with the local court to begin the divorce process.
 Check the website of your local clerk’s office to see if they allow you to e-file your petition.

 - While many states have an expedited process for uncontested divorces, this may be more complicated for couples with children or larger estates.

 - You will need to pay a filing fee when you file for divorce.
 This is typically a few hundred dollars, but many courts allow you to petition for a fee waiver if you are without funds.
 If you file online, you will need to pay the fee using a valid credit or debit card.

-- Filing for divorce in the United States can be difficult without expert assistance. avvo.com can make the process easier by providing a step by step guide for you to follow.
-At only $159, MyDivorcePapers.com can save you thousands in legal fees.
+- Filing for divorce in the United States can be difficult without expert assistance.
+Try using an online divorce service to make the process easier.
+At only $159, 3StepDivorce.com can save you thousands in legal fees.